dagrate/dlrl-offtarget/README.md

 # dlrl-offtarget

-Deep Learning and Reinforcement Learnign for off-target predictions <br>
+Deep Learning and Reinforcement Learning for off-target predictions <br>

 Code Description: <br>
 - *data/offtarget_createdataset.py* -> create the Bunch of the crispor data used for the experiments